The love of husband and wife is the force that welds society together.

 - By application of the principle of oikonomia (economy) the Orthodox Sacrament of Marriage between an Orthodox and a Christian baptized in the name of the Holy Trinity, known as a mixed marriage, may be performed in the manner prescribed in the Service Book.
 The non-Orthodox is requested to present a Certificate of Baptism well in advance of the wedding.

 - Should the parties in a mixed marriage request the presence of a non-Orthodox clergyman, the following procedure is ordered subject to the approval of the bishop.
-The Orthodox pastor will issue an invitation to the guest clergyman who may be seated on the Solea during the marriage service.
-The pastor will also issue an invitation to any Orthodox clergy whom you wish to invite.
+The Orthodox priest will issue an invitation to the guest clergyman who may be seated on the Solea during the marriage service.
+The priest will also issue an invitation to any Orthodox clergy whom you wish to invite.

-- Marriages cannot (without the Metropolitan Archbishop's permission) take place on the eves of Wednesday or Friday, Great Lent, Advent, Dromition Fast, or other fast days.
+- Marriages cannot take place on the eves of Wednesday or Friday, Great Lent, Advent, Dromition Fast, or other fast days.

-- A marriage license from the Commonwealth of Massachusetts must be secured before the ceremony and must be presented to the pastor beforehand.
+- A marriage license from the Commonwealth of Massachusetts must be secured before the ceremony and must be presented to the priest beforehand.

-- Plan on meeting with the pastor 4-6 weeks prior to the wedding date for premarital counseling.
+- Plan on meeting with the priest 4-6 weeks prior to the wedding date for premarital counseling.
 In addition, the rehearsal should be scheduled well in advance of the wedding so that a mutually convenient time can be arranged.
-In thanksgiving to God, an offering to the church should be made; the miniumum suggested donation for weddings at St. Mark are as follows: Members $250 (Priest $150/Choir Director $50/Church $50) and Non-Members $350 (Priest $150/Choir Director $50/Church $150).

 - All Orthodox parties (Bride/Groom, Best Man, Maid of Honor, etc.) are strongly encouraged and urged to receive confession and communion at the Sunday closest to the wedding date.